Health & Sports Performance Testing

 Advanced fitness testing to help people of all fitness levels improve daily function, optimise performance and invest in long-term health and longevity.

-We provide gold-standard health and performance testing to help you understand your fitness, metabolism, and long-term health.
-Using advanced, laboratory-grade assessments including VO2 max, lactate, and resting metabolic rate testing, we deliver precise, personalised insights into how your body functions.
+We provide advanced health and performance testing to help you better understand your fitness, metabolism, and long-term health.
+Using laboratory-grade assessments including VO2 max, lactate, and resting metabolic rate testing, we deliver personalised insights and objective data to guide your health and performance goals.

 Clear Data, Not Guesswork